The Best Wide Baseball Cleats for Kids ⭐⭐⭐⭐⭐

 This cleat will fit children from ages 4 to 5, all the way up to big kid sizes ranging from 8 to 12.
 The price of the shoes is also very reasonable considering their exceptional quality.

 Style: Kids’ Baseball 404V4

 Cheapest Place to Buy: New Balance

-In order to allow for growing room, I highly recommend that parents order these shoe styles a half a size larger than the size their children’s feet measure.
-This translates to 3 inches or 0.7 centimeters of space between your child’s longest toe and the end of the shoes.
+In order to allow for growing room, I highly recommend that parents order this baseball cleat a whole size larger than the size their children’s feet measure.
+This translates to 0.7 inches or 1 centimeter of space between your child’s longest toe and the end of the shoes.

 Have you tried a particular baseball style that has worked well for your child with wide or extra wide feet?
 Please share your findings below so other parents can benefit from them.